Diamond Prices Estimator will help you estimate the TRUE retail cost of a round or fancy diamonds.

 Update – July 15, 2013 – We did comprehensive research on QUALITY and PRICE of diamonds and engagement rings sold by a popular shopping mall chain – Kay Jewelers, and found that they overprice their diamond on average by 80-90%, and inflate the diamond’s quality.
 Read the full report on Why you should not buy diamonds from KAY, and other mall jewelry chains if you want to save REAL money and get the best diamond for your buck.

 What is RAP SHEET – Rapaport Price List: To learn more about RAPAPORT price index, and how to use RAP sheet, as well as see the copy of 8/17/12 edition, check out out RAPAPORT / RAP sheet guide.

-This calculator uses the Rapaport Diamond Price List (RAP sheet) to estimate the cost of round brilliant-cut stones based on Carat Weight, Color and Clarity.
+This calculator uses the Diamond Retail Price List to estimate the cost GIA certified round brilliant-cut stones based on Carat Weight, Color and Clarity.
 Rap sheet is used by the vast majority of jewelers to price their diamonds* – it is a de-facto standard in retail pricing for loose diamonds.
 After you calculate the cost, we will guide you how to choose a better stone, and how to negotiate with the jewelers, to get you the best price.
 We will soon enhance this tool by adding Cut, Polish and Symmetry metrics.